 Conditions that can induce heat-related illnesses include stagnant atmospheric conditions and poor air quality.
 Consequently, people living in urban areas may be at greater risk from the effects of a prolonged heat wave than those living in rural areas.
 Also, asphalt and concrete store heat longer and gradually release heat at night, which can produce higher nighttime temperatures known as the "urban heat island effect."

 A heat wave is an extended period of extreme heat, and is often accompanied by high humidity.
 These conditions can be dangerous and even life-threatening for humans who don't take the proper precautions.
+View an accessible video on extreme heat here.

 - Build an emergency kit and make a family communications plan.